 When you’re choosing a label printer, you’ll want to consider speed.
 Recognize that just because the machine prints faster does not mean it is a better printer.
 If a printer is working extremely fast, the print quality can possibly not come out as good.
 For a machine to produce a clean, clear label, it needs to run at a slower pace.
 The choice on speed will depend on what you want as the buyer.
 If you want to be sure that you can print quality labels, you will need to accept a model that runs slower.

 You will need to know what the maximum label size a machine allows when you are looking to buy it.
 Make sure you are always getting this detail from the sales representative.
 If the manufacturer of a printer you are looking at gives no mention of its maximum allowable label size, then that piece of equipment is probably not a good option.
 That means also knowing the size of the labels your company will be printing.
 Are you printing one size or multiple sizes?
 If you go to the manufacturer with information on what kind of items you will be labeling, they will be able to help narrow down the models to choose from.

 What Will the Cost Be?

 While your company should stick to budget, be a bit flexible with how much you’re willing to spend on a printer.
 With these kinds of machines, the quality covers not only its level of function, but also how long it will function.
-The worst decision would be to go with the model that appears to be a lot less money but turns out to be lower quality and doesn’t last as many years.
-These printers may break down and require more repairs, so don’t be afraid to spend more on a dependable machine—as the saying goes, you get what you pay for.
+The worst decision would be to go with the model that appears to be a lot less money upfront but turns out to be lower quality, has a higher operating cost, and doesn’t last as many years.
+These lower-end printers may break down and require more repairs, so don’t be afraid to spend more on a dependable machine — as the saying goes, you get what you pay for.